Stata

 Having activate our statapy

-environment we can now install any Python packages we require using pip
+environment we can now install any Python

 or conda